UtkarshaGupte/UtkarshaGupte/README.md

-# Utkarsha Gupte | Software Engineer and Data Scientist
+# Utkarsha Gupte | Software Engineer

 Hey there 👋,

-I'm [Utkarsha Gupte](https://www.linkedin.com/in/utkarshagupte/) , a Software Engineer and Data Scientist with a passion for solving complex problems and creating innovative solutions.
+I'm [Utkarsha Gupte](https://www.linkedin.com/in/utkarshagupte/) , a Software Engineer with a passion for solving complex problems and creating innovative solutions.
 My expertise lies in Python programming, machine learning, and full-stack web development.
 I love to explore new technologies and leverage them to build meaningful applications.

 ### 👨‍💻 Work Summary: